AlexandrErohin/home-assistant-flightradar24/README.md

 1. Go to the <b>Settings</b>-><b>Devices & services</b>.
 2. Click on `+ ADD INTEGRATION`, search for `Flightradar24`.
-3. Fill IP address and Password.
+3. You may change the default values for Radius, Latitude and Longitude
 4. Click `SUBMIT`

 ## Uses